walterdl/prreminder/README.md

 Powered by the SAM and CDK integration.
 Run `task start-api` in the root.
 It should expose a local web server in port `3000`.
 The output provides the different endpoints for the Lambda functions.
 This requires the Lambda functions to be built.

+### Local Worker

+- Run `task start-workers`
+- `cd local/invoke-worker`
+- Create a JS file from the template file and edit the Lambda invocation payload.
+- Run the file with `node FILE.js`

+## TODO

+- Improve `watch` mode to include imported local modules.